|Department of Athletics and PE|

 Group Fitness Program offers a variety of aerobic, fitness, and mind/body classes to students and Recreation Members with Group Fitness Pass.
 The Group Fitness Pass provides unlimited access to classes on drop-in basis.
 Classes are offered seven days per week, beginning as early as 6:30AM.
 Classes are led by quality instructors holding certifications through nationally accredited organizations including the American Council on Exercise and Aerobics and Fitness Association of America.
 Classes follow the academic calendar and offered in three sessions; Fall, Spring, and Summer.

-Personal Training is offered to all students and Recreation Members in single, 4, 8, 12 sessions, and small-group training options.
+Personal Training is offered to all students and Recreation Members in single, 4, 8, 12, and small-group training options.
 Personal training sessions are 60 minutes of individualized program design.
 Fitness consultations are conducted by Fitness Manager prior to beginning training program.
 The consultation includes review of health history information, health/fitness goals, and assessments including height, weight, body fat analysis, BMI, blood pressure, and resting heart rate.

 Instructional Programs offer students and Recreation Members small-group instruction in leisure and recreational activities.
 Classes offered in the program are progressive in nature, and meet for several weeks during the semester.